PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 The shop must end in the same state it was in before your test, as much as possible (since some actions are logged and create artifacts, that may not be always easy to clean though) and let subsequent tests run smoothly!
 That means deleting the items you created, reverting your changes, etc.

-A rule of thumb: can you launch your test suite multiple times?
+A rule of thumb: can you launch your test suite multiple times ?
 If yes, you know you’re not dependent on the data, and you’re properly cleaning behind.

 ## Data

 ### Demo Data
 Our tests rely heavily on the demo fixtures (= demo data added when installing the vanilla PrestaShop package).
 However, we describe these data in separate files to make sure there’s no reference hard written in our code.

-The only assumption we have to make is the presence of certain items like Orders or Products in the catalog.
+The only assumption we have to make is the presence of certain items like Orders or Products in the catalog after a vanilla installation.

 If you need to rely on the fixtures too, make sure to use the description of the objects you’re looking for in the `data` folder.
 If it’s not complete, you can expand it and make a Pull Request, we’ll be happy to improve our datasets !